 To these ends, we have listed ministries which are faithful in ministry, not sponsored by any other organization, and exhibit the need for your tithe funds.
 In a few cases these ministries provide for elderly or sick workers.

 It’s not an exhaustive list, and if your favorite ministry is not listed here it is most likely they don’t need the help.

-Please prayerfully consider these faithful ministries to directly pay your tithe to these ministries and encourage others to do so as well.
-If you know a ministry which should be on this list, please email us.
+Please prayerfully consider faithful ministries to directly pay your tithe to these ministries and encourage others to do so as well.
+If you know a ministry which should be listed here, please email us.

 Testimony Press Publications (testimonypress.org)

 All quotes from Ellen G. White Letter, Mountain View, CA – Jan.
 22, 1905,